Ollie & Scoops: Production and release

 In June 2019, the series began airing on YouTube.
 Natasha Weir works as a character designer, while Nicole Hardy did animation work on the series, using Adobe Animate CC.
 Ashley Nichols, an animator for the Hazbin Hotel pilot and Colaleo's Too Loud series, worked as an animator for the series.
-Colaleo created the series, but also directs and produces it.
-Rachael Lillis also voiced a character on the series, a Math Teacher, in one episode, her last voice role before her death from cancer in August 2024.
-Natasha Kline, creator of the Primos animated series, was a storyboarder for the series third episode, "Gimme a Hand".
+Colaleo created, directs and produces the series.
+Rachael Lillis also voiced a character on the series, a math teacher, in one episode, her last voice role before her death from cancer in August 2024.
+Natasha Kline, creator of the Primos animated series, was a storyboarder for the series' third episode, "Gimme a Hand".

 In February 2021, Colaleo shared with Terry Ibele, on his Animation Industry Podcast, about his job, how he started Ollie & Scoops, and the resources it takes to create each episode.
 In the interview, he revealed that he did the initial designs for the characters then gave them to Natasha Weir, the character designer, said he created originally for pitching it to animation studios, but that Cartoon Network and Nickelodeon turned it down and told him to come back in a few years.
 He further noted that Netflix rejected it because they had Hilda, said that each episode costs $10,000 to $15,000, that at least 20 people work on each episode, and hopes the show could get bigger until they get studio funding.

 In January 2022, Toon Boom interviewed Colaleo who noted and explained many different and interesting points about creating your own animated series: He has said that being a showrunner involves making sure your crew is happy, checking in with them to gather their work, giving notes and tweaks, and has mentioned that he is, as showrunner, "involved with and in charge of every single part of the show."
 He has said that it's important to always be open to hearing ideas from your show's crew of artists.
 He also revealed that he works with at least 30 people per episode, including the storyboard artists, animators, clean-up artists, and voice actors, nearly doubling in growth from the first year of the show when only 10 to 15 people worked on each episode.
 He further noted that he originally pitched Ollie & Scoops "all over Burbank" (to Nickelodeon, Cartoon Network, Disney, and Netflix, so far) and started producing and working on Ollie & Scoops on his own when Too Loud ended, adding that he wanted to choose an all ages route rather than an adult route for the show.

+In June 2026, Colaleo shared with his audience that, due to the animation industry's increasing instability, he doesn't have the money to continue producing episodes of Ollie & Scoops since 2023, and presented a GoFundMe campaign to continue the series in the form of animatics until budgets become large enough for the episodes to be fully animated in the future.